lifeBalance/c_exam/README/04/algorithms/moment.md

 * `get_digits_len`: which returns the amount of digits of a positive integer.

-* `build_moments`: which receives a string with the `time_unit` (second, minute, hour, etc) and the duration in the aforementioned time unit.
-Then allocates space in memory for a string, taking into consideration the plural or singular form of the noun.
-Then it calls `mini_itoa` which returns a string with the duration.
-Finally it concatenates the substrings and returns the string.
+These helper functions are used in the next two functions:

-* `moment`: which is the main function is a switcher that calls `build_moments` passing two arguments:
+* `moment`: which is the function that we call from `main`.
+What we do here is to call the `build_moments` function once we have divided the `duration` arguments (received in **seconds**) by a macro, depending on the amount of seconds we receive.
+Once we've done that, we call `build_moments` passing two arguments:

-    * An **integer** with the duration in either months, days, hours, minutes or seconds.
+    * An **integer** with the duration in either months, days, hours, minutes or seconds (resulting of the integer division, which truncates the decimal part).
     * A **string**: `month`, `day`, `hour`, `minute`, or `second`.

  This function returns the string that `build_moments` creates.

+* `build_moments` receives the **string** with the `time_unit` (second, minute, hour, etc) and the **integer** `time`, with duration in the aforementioned time unit.
+Then it allocates space in memory taking into consideration:

+    * The length of the digits in `time`.
+    * The length of the plural or singular form of the word `time_unit`.
+    * Also the spaces and the part of the string ` ago.`, which is constant.

+Once the space in memory is allocated, it calls `mini_itoa` which returns a numeric string with the duration.
+Finally it concatenates the substrings, free the memory for the numeric string (it's already copied) and returns the resulting string.

 ---
 [:arrow_backward:][back] ║ [:house:][home] ║ [:arrow_forward:][next]